hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/05_functional_analysis.md

 ### Hypergeometric testing

-In a set of genes, the frequency of GO terms can be determined, and the comparison of frequencies between a gene list & a “background” set will inform us about the over- or under- representation of the GO terms.
-This type of testing can inform us about over- or under-representation of other entities such as particular motifs or pathways too.
+In a set of genes, the frequency of GO terms can be determined, and the comparison of frequencies between a gene list & a “background” set will inform us about the over- or under-representation of the GO terms.
+This type of testing can inform us about over- or under-representation of other entities such as *particular motifs or pathways* too.

 ![go_frequencies](../img/go_freq.png)

-To determine whether GO terms (or motifs and pathways) are over- or under-represented, you can determine the probability of having a certain number of genes associated with specific GO terms for the size of the gene list based on the background set.
+To determine whether GO terms (or motifs and pathways) are over- or under-represented, you can determine the **probability of having a certain number of genes associated with specific GO terms for the size of the gene list based on the background set**.
 The background dataset can be all genes in genome for your organism or you can select your own background to use.

 For example, let's suppose there are 13,000 total genes in the honeybee genome and 85 genes are associated with the GO term "DNA repair".
 In your gene list, there are 50 genes associated with "DNA repair" out of 1,000 genes in gene list.

 By comparing the ratios, 85/13,000 in "background" dataset and 50/1,000 in your gene list, it's evident that the GO term "DNA repair" is over-represented in your dataset.

 To determine whether a GO term or pathway is significantly over- or under-represented, tools often perform **hypergeometric testing**.
-"The hypergeometric distribution is a discrete probability distribution that describes the probability of _k_ successes in _n_ draws, without replacement, from a finite population of size _N_ that contains exactly _K_ successes, wherein each draw is either a success or a failure" [[4](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].

-Therefore, using our example, the hypergeometric distribution describes the probability of 50 genes (k) being associated with "DNA repair", for all genes in our gene list (n=1,000), from a population of all of the genes in entire genome (N=13,000) which contains 85 genes (K) associated with "DNA repair".
+"Using our honeybee example, the hypergeometric distribution is a discrete probability distribution that describes the probability of 50 genes (k) being associated with "DNA repair", for all genes in our gene list (n=1,000), from a population of all of the genes in entire genome (N=13,000) which contains 85 genes (K) associated with "DNA repair" [[4](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].

 The calculation of probability of k successes follows the formula: